-Yay Bikes! members on a ride to evaluate proposed changes to 3rd and 4th Streets in downtown Columbus.
-With our inaugural infrastructure input project about to be wrapped, we're confident that this formula fits well with our culture and, more importantly, that it works.
-Here's the breakdown of how we're going to handle each request we receive for cyclist feedback, and how you can get involved.
-Of course anyone may feel free to provide their own feedback directly to the city, whether in writing or at their public input meetings, but this is how Yay Bikes! will generate our official feedback on proposed infrastructure projects.
-Although our leadership is comprised of some damn impressive bicycle experts (ahem... if we do say so...!), we refuse to decide our advocacy positions from within a board room.
+Of course anyone may feel free to provide their own feedback directly to the city, whether in writing or at their public input meetings!
+But when Yay Bikes! generates an official feedback on proposed infrastructure projects, this is how it'll go—because although our leadership is comprised of some damn impressive bicycle experts (ahem... if we do say so...!), we refuse to decide our advocacy positions from within a board room.
 We believe the process described below is more robust and participatory than you will find anywhere in the country, and we hope you will become a member so you can have your voice heard.

 Yay Bikes! staff and volunteer leadership review and discuss project design maps, drafting notes for and planning a group ride of the corridor(s).